-It is now possible to calculate singular vectors using the 4DVAR analysis error covariance matrix.
+It is now possible to calculate singular vectors using the 4D-Var estimate of the analysis error covariance matrix.
 Figure 9(b) shows the same singular vector as Figure 9(a), but using the analysis error covariance metric, rather than the total energy metric.
 Figure 9(b) is very similar to Figure 9(a), suggesting that the EPS perturbations are indeed consistent with the statistics of analysis error.
-It is interesting to note that the structure of these singular vectors is strongly influenced by the presence of the observation error covariance matrix in the total analysis error covariance matrix.
+It is interesting to note that the structure of these singular vectors is strongly influenced by the presence of the observation term in the total analysis error covariance matrix.
 The role of observations is to constrain large-scale well-observed parts of the analysis.
-Without this constraint, i.e. by not including the observation error covariance matrix in the analysis error covariance matrix, the leading singular vectors are broader and deeper than they would otherwise be - more similar to breeding vectors (Figure 9(c)).
+Without this constraint, i.e. by not including the observation term in the estimate of the analysis error covariance matrix, the leading singular vectors are broader and deeper than they would otherwise be - more similar to breeding vectors (Figure 9(c)).